 Friendly Disclaimer: Whilst I am an accountant, I’m not your accountant.
 The information in this article is legally correct but it is for guidance and information purposes only.
 Everyone’s situation is different and unique so you’ll need to use your own best judgement when applying the advice that I give to your situation.
 If you are unsure or have a question be sure to contact a qualified professional because mistakes can result in penalties.

-Mileage Allowance Payments are approved amounts Directors and employees can claim as an allowable business expense for business miles travelled in personal vehicles, whilst remaining free from any additional tax and NI.
+Mileage allowance payments are HMRC-approved amounts Directors and employees can claim as an allowable business expense for business miles travelled in personal vehicles, whilst remaining free from any additional tax and NI.

-Where Mileage Allowance Payments are made either equal to or less than the approved HMRC rates then no entry needs to be made on the P11d form.
-If employees have received less than the mileage allowance payment rate for business mileage, then they may be able to claim for Mileage Allowance Relief meaning you get a tax rebate for any unused allowance either through the payroll system or on a self assessment tax return.
+Where Mileage Allowance Payments are made either equal to or less than the approved HMRC rates then no entry needs to be made in section E. But employees who received less than the approved rates can claim a tax refund on the underpayment as a work mileage tax rebate.